Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Okra provides more manganese, calcium, Vitamin B1, magnesium, and copper than broccoli.
 It is also lower in sugar, sodium, and saturated fat.

-On the other hand, broccoli has more Vitamin E, Vitamin C, Vitamin K, Vitamin B5, and iron.
+Conversely, broccoli contains more Vitamin E, Vitamin C, Vitamin K, Vitamin B5, and iron.

 Introduction